valyndsilva/valyndsilva/README.md

 ---

 ## A Few Things About Me

 Senior Product Engineer with 10+ years building high-impact SaaS products.
 I own features end-to-end — from shaping architecture and defining technical direction to shipping things users actually love.

 Most recently: leading CMS overhauls, architecting rich text editor systems, and integrating AI features (chat, content generation, smart suggestions) into production at scale.
-Currently going deeper on **structured LLM outputs**, **AI agents**, and **evaluation pipelines**.

 - 🏗️ I care deeply about architecture decisions that scale — not just code that ships
 - 🤖 Shipping AI features in production and going deeper on agents & evaluation pipelines